bondeje/Partial/README.md

 | long double           | %LF       | On systems without long double, defaults to double (due to libffi) |
 | void *                | %p        | Any object pointer.
 In future, a %s specifier may be <br/> added for char * cstr to allow cstr default values <br/> Only valid default is NULL |
 | cstr (char*)          | %s        | special case for handling char * inputs that need <br/> defaults.
 If no default is needed, best to use void *. <br/> Note that because of the way buffer/format handling is done<br/>, the cstr default value lifetime is the partial object,<br/> NOT the life of a string literal/string used as format |

+### WARNINGS:

+Very much not type safe.
+Due to heavy uses of variadics, the types must match the signature exactly and especially integer input literals should be either cast or defined with appropriate suffixes.

+Due to OS and ABI differences, for example, if an untyped signed integer literal is passed into variadics, the following data types will result in UB:
+- long (LINUX, *nix because long is 64-bit on these OSes)
+- long long
+- size_t
+- int64_t
+- etc.

+Additionally, due to calling conventions and passing via registers, on Windows this will be a problem for integers passed as part of variadic in first 4 arguments, but on Linux, this will only really be a problem if the integer is passed as the 7th or larger argument.

+Fortunately should not be an issue for char/short since they are promoted to int in variadics anyway.

 ### Example